CS5704-VT/Workshops/Basics/Tasks.md

 ## 📝 Activity: Scrum Meeting

-Find 1 or 2 other students in class to complete a standup meeting.
-You should be standing up together to answer the three questions above about the tasks you added to your Kanban board in the previous activity.
+Find 1 or 2 other students in class to complete a stand-up meeting.
+You should stand up together to answer the three questions above about the tasks you added to your Kanban board in the previous activity.
 If you are not able to do this in class, you may complete the stand-up virtually.
-In your SE Basics repository README, add the name(s) and email IDs of the students you completed the standup meeting with.
+In your SE Basics repository README, add the name(s) and email IDs of the students you completed the stand-up meeting with.

 🥳 Congrats!
 You have completed the CS5704 SE Basics Workshop!
 You have started to master a great set of foundational skills preparing your for real software engineering work.